 A novel about a group of characters can become an exercise in distinguishing one from another for the reader, but Makkai is far too good a writer for this to happen.
 The 1980s chapters are told from Yale’s point of view, and the other men appear through his eyes — each distinct, each a person in his own right, with more to his life than Yale knows or can observe.

 Makkai’s prose is self-effacing; the reader is always focused on the characters and storyline rather than literary starbursts.
-At the same time, she has empathy for the characters, even when she does not shy from describing their occasional self-destructive actions.
+She does not shy from describing their occasional self-destructive actions, but at the same time, she has empathy for the characters.